Critical Communication for Adults

 What is the Optimal Treatment for Written Composition?

 Treating written language challenges must begin with an accurate diagnosis.
-If the challenge is handwriting, that student should go to an occupational therapist for treatment.
-On the other hand, if the problem is spelling, oral language, reading fluency, comprehension, study skills, spelling, proofreading or executive functioning, that student should come to us at Therapies for Success.
+If the problem is spelling, oral language, reading fluency, comprehension, study skills, spelling, proofreading or executive functioning, those individuals should seek treatment at Therapies for Success.

 What is an Auditory Processing Disorder?